 Our MISSION is simple, yet powerful…

-We celebrate our 56th anniversary in 2019 The Ye Wah Drum & Lyra Corps’ first rehearsal was on March 23, 1963 and in 1967 our name was changed to the Mandarins Drum & Bugle Corps.
-The Mandarins are a Drum Corps International (DCI) World Class drum corps, as part of “Marching Music’s Major League”.
-The Mandarins have taught thousands of young men and women the values of Respect, Excellence, Personal Responsibility and Service to Others — values which are carried through school, careers, and back to the community — with a true sense of purpose.
+The Mandarins have taught thousands of young people the values of Respect, Excellence, Personal Responsibility and Service to Others — values which are carried through school, careers, and back to the community — with a true sense of purpose.

 We will help you set and achieve goals, and we will help you set new standards and expectations for yourself that will last a lifetime.
 You will find here a safe place to discover who you really are.
 You will come away from a summer with us more mature, motivated and self-confident, and with new, lifelong friends.